Democrats, Republicans race to finish in Ga. as Trump casts shadow over Senate runoffs

 “This is all easily, provably false,” Gabriel Sterling, a Republican official who oversaw the voting systems in the state, said at the news conference.
 “Yet the president persists and by doing so undermines Georgians’ faith in the electoral system, especially Republican Georgians, which is important because we have a big election coming up.”

-When they could, both Perdue and Loeffler focused on a unified message that blanketed the state’s airwaves: Only their election would save the nation from the socialist decline they said would result from victory for their rivals, filmmaker Jon Ossoff and the Rev. Raphael Warnock, who both reject the “socialist” label.
+When they could, both Perdue and Loeffler focused on a unified message that blanketed the state’s airwaves: Only their election would save the nation from the socialist decline they said would result from victory for their rivals, filmmaker Jon Ossoff and Raphael Warnock, who both reject the “socialist” label.

 “The very future of our republic is on the line,” Perdue said at the Pence rally, addressing the crowd by telephone because of a coronavirus exposure that has put him in quarantine.
 He said the result could set the country’s course for “at least 50 to 100 years.”